-As discussed at 1.3, one of the key roles a Sustainability Appraisal should undertake is to assess the effects that a councils' Local Plan should have on identified sustainability objectives.
+As discussed at 1.3, one of the key roles a Sustainability Appraisal should undertake is to assess the effects that a councils' Local Plan would have on identified sustainability objectives.
 SAs 2 and 3 have extensively explored and assessed the links and associations between the 16 SA objectives and the general policies and site-specific policies.
+As explained at 3.4.1, a number of new or amended sites have been subject to SA assessment as part of SA3, whilst an additional employment option has been tested as part of SA2.
+After assessment, the two additional employment options have not been deemed as sustainable options in the context of other reasonable options tested, leaving the employment policy unaltered.